TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 You will likely want to have a separate button component where you can handle stylings and other things in it.
 So we have created a component called `ButtonComponent` as an example.
 This component takes the `children` and `onClick` props.

 We can see that the click handler is defined in the `Counter` component, and we've passed it to the `onClick` prop of the `ButtonComponent`.

-Whenever you click the button, notice the `actualDuration`, `baseDuration`, `startTime`, and `commitTime` logged into the console.
-As for what they are, kindly read the brief explanations of each of the [onRender Parameters](https://react.dev/reference/react/Profiler#onrender-parameters) in their documentation.

 We know that a component renders whenever either state changes or prop changes.
 Anything inside that is not controlled by React is destroyed and re-executed.
 Functions, variables, etc. As a result, the function `handleClick` is re-created each time, and the prop `onClick` of the `ButtonComponent` also changes.
 Alright, so how can `useMemo` help in here?